World War II Media Propaganda in Cartoons and Film

 The Nazis of Germany never made it onto US soil, but Japan bombed Hawaii.
 Adding this to the fact that the Japanese looked alien, dispatched a plague of "soul-less demon kamikazes" to kill us, appeared in fearful minds to be non-human enemies, and were prejudiced against the US, it is hard to say that America acted more harshly against Japan than Germany only because of American racism -- Paranoia had more of an impact.

 The Nazis paid on film, however, not only via Moe Howard's early parody of Hitler, through Jack Benny's film impersonation of a Nazi as a inside spy, and through Hogan's Heroes, but also from Mel Brooks' The Producers with it's "Springtime for Hitler in Germany" and other parodies.
-Jerry Lewis's period concentration camp film The Day the Clown Cried (1972) is harsher ( some say it is not well made) and cannot even be released.
+Jerry Lewis's period concentration camp film The Day the Clown Cried (1972) is harsher and cannot even be released.

 Live action combat themes were also offered on TV in the 1960s in drama series like Combat.
 Although there is a movement to debunk the Holocaust, Hitler and his damaged self and the damage done to the world on his behalf will not be forgotten.
 Thus, Germans were attacked with the pen, while the Japanese were corralled in detainment camps.